tiabenson/grade-calculator/README.md

 # grade-calculator

-This is a command-line program that can be used to calculate weighted averages and GPA for your school classes.
+This is a command-line program that can be used to calculate weighted averages and unweighted GPA for your school classes.

 **INSTALLATION GUIDE** (has been tested on Windows and Mac):
 1. Download grade.cpp file